Borate Treated Wood Stops Rot & Termites

 This is why the CCA lumber - when it first came out - had a lifetime warranty.
 I clearly remember that back in the mid- 1970s.

-What are the Advantages of Borate Wood Treatment?
+What are the Advantages of Borate Wood Preservative Products?

-The borate wood treatment chemicals you can use to treat lumber are really wonderful.
+The borate wood preservative products are easy to work with.
+They're safe and have very low toxicity to mammals.
+That's you - you're a mammal in case no one told you.
 I wish I had known about them when I built my home!
 They protect wood against a broad range of insects and fungi - wood rot!

 The borates can disperse readily in wood.
 If the wood is kept dry after treatment, the borates persist indefinitely.